r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 12. Rank Math Comes with 10+ FREE Module.

 == Changelog ==

+= 1.0.39.1 [Feb 27th, 2020] =
+* Fixed: HTML formatting & SEO fields not working in the Taxonomy editing area
+* Fixed: Sitemap having all non-canonical URLs listed in it.
+They should not appear now
+* Fixed: Incorrect headline & name values for `hasPart` Schema on the archive pages.
+Props: [Ben @ StoreGear](https://www.storegear.com).
+* Fixed: An error in the `hasPart` Schema when no Article type was set on the archive pages.
+Props: Ben @ ActorGear

 = 1.0.39 [Feb 24, 2020] =
 * Added: [HUGE!]
 A way to [add FAQ Schema to a WordPress website](https://rankmath.com/kb/faq-schema-block/) using the new Block aka Gutenberg editor